Nuclear Stress Test vs Stress Test: Which Is Right for You?

 Comparing Effectiveness: Diagnostic Accuracy of Nuclear vs. Standard Stress Tests

 For example, a cardiac examination can pinpoint areas of the heart that aren’t receiving enough blood - a crucial indicator of coronary artery disease that might be missed during a standard evaluation.
-This capability is particularly vital for those experiencing severe ischemia, where timely intervention can significantly improve survival rates.
+This capability is particularly vital for those experiencing severe ischemia, where timely intervention can significantly .
 Indeed, individuals with severe ischemia who receive coronary interventions following a radioactive evaluation have been linked to over a 30% increase in survival compared to those treated solely with medication.

 The blue slice shows how effective the nuclear stress test is at diagnosing coronary artery disease, while the orange slice represents the effectiveness of the standard stress test.
 The larger the slice, the better the test performs in identifying issues.